Building a highly scalable, distributed deployment ecosystem using Kubernetes, Docker and Mesos.

 Objective

-Client approached Opcito to design and develop a deployment ecosystem which could take care of the deployment, hyperscaling, and monitoring of applications across a data center having 450+ physical servers and 1700+ processing cores and 6 TB+ RAM.
+The client approached Opcito to design and develop a deployment ecosystem that could handle applications' deployment, hyperscaling, and monitoring across a data center with 450+ physical servers and 1700+ processing cores, and 6 TB+ RAM.

-The main objective was to create highly scalable deployment ecosystem which can utilize all available resources seamlessly and easily manage large deployments with minimal effort.
+The main objective was to create a highly scalable deployment ecosystem that can utilize all available resources seamlessly and easily manage large deployments with minimal effort.

-The initial challenge was to design an ecosystem that performed hyperscaling of applications with the isolation of a large number of server resources across the data center.
+The initial challenge was to design an ecosystem that performed hyperscaling of applications by isolating a large number of server resources across the data center.
 This feature would be implemented with distributed architecture and different scaling patterns to maintain consistency in resource utilization and time to delivery.

 Approach